Resolving the Hybrid vs. Native Apps Dilemma in 2023

 #4 Performance

-A native app enjoys the double advantage of being built with advanced tools and focused specifically on one platform.
-Therefore, it generally trumps its hybrid counterpart in terms of speed, stability, reliability, and user experience.
+A native app enjoys the double advantage of being built with advanced tools and having a platform-specific focus.
+Therefore, it generally trumps its hybrid equivalent in terms of speed, stability, reliability, and user experience.

-Again, the advantages in these four performance areas come from the fact that native apps can take full advantage of their host device’s hardware and software capabilities.
+The advantages in performance come from the fact that native apps can take full advantage of their host device’s hardware and software capabilities.
 This means faster loading times and reduced instances of crashing.

 But that’s not all.